dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 In the case of using Vagrant the "webapp.tgz" file created should be first copied to the shared directory of the host machine extracted from the the current user inside the container: `tar -xvzf /vagrant_data/webapp.tgz`.
 Target application is in the "web" directory, which from now on will be:
 "/home/vagrant/web".

-**Note**: When on an actual machine it will be copied there before extraction with a secure copy, while probably most will do a git clone which as discussed before is out of this post's main body.
+**Note**: When deploying on an actual machine .tga should be copied there before extraction thought secure copy if this way is followed.
+Probably most will do a git clone, which as discussed before is out of this post's main body.

 Then `bundle`.
 It will complain about the pg gem for Postgresql connectivity.
 This is fixed by: `sudo apt-get install libpq-dev` and then `bundle` again.
 As